ArunaStorage/documentation/docs/get_started/basic_usage/15_How-To-Workspace.md

     To fetch a Workspace template you do not need special permissions but have to use a personal token.

-    Only global AOS administrators can fetch information of Workspace templates created by other users.
+    Only global Aruna administrators can fetch information of Workspace templates created by other users.

 === ":simple-curl: cURL"